SaraSiwiecki/finalproject/README.md

 These phylogenetic analyses will begin to uncover the evolution of collagen IV in our most distant animal relatives.
 Understanding the emergence of network-forming collagen IV will allow greater insight into the origins of the ECM toolkit, ctenophores, and the transitions to multicellularity.

 ## Methods
 To start, I identified taxa to include in the analysis of collagen IV evolution in our most distant animal relatives based off of genomes present in NCBI (Table 1).
 I used NCBI to identify the genomes of several close unicellular metazoan relatives, such as choanoflagellates and filastereans, and several distant relatives, such as bacteria.
 For metazoans, I used all published ctenophore genomes, the only published placazoan genome, several published sponge genomes, several cnidarian genomes, and several bilaterian genomes.
-The taxa IDs for each taxa I used are listed in BLAST_Results_Updated.xlsx.
+The taxon ID for each taxon I used are listed in BLAST_Results_Updated.xlsx.

 Table 1: Taxa Used for BLAST Searches